michelestofella/morris/MorrisLecar/README.md

 # MorrisLecar

-This folder contains the scripts used to integrate the Morris Lecar model.
+This folder contains the automated scripts used to integrate the Morris Lecar model, to perform bifurcation analysis and to draw the frequency plot.
 For a description of the model, see [wikipedia](https://en.wikipedia.org/wiki/Morris–Lecar_model).
 For an accurate derivation of the model, see Ingalls (2013), *Mathematical Modeling in Systems Biology.
 An Introduction*, MIT Press.

 ## fixed_parameters.py